CWC Howard

 Infertility Testing Basics

 Infertility occurs when a couple is unable to conceive after 12 months of having intercourse without the use of birth control.
-The male partner, the female partner, or both partners may have factors that contribute to the couple's infertility
+The male partner, the female partner, or both partners may have factors that contribute to the couple’s infertility.

-In men, the most common reasons for infertility are sperm disorders, such as low sperm count, low sperm motility, malformed sperm, and blocked sperm ducts.
+n men, the most common reasons for infertility are sperm disorders, such as low sperm count, low sperm motility, malformed sperm, and blocked sperm ducts.
 The main causes of infertility in women are anovulation, or lack of ovulation, and the inability of the fallopian tubes to carry eggs from the ovary to the uterus.
-Men and women are equally likely to have fertility may have factors that contribute to the couple's infertility.
+Men and women are equally likely to have fertility may have factors that contribute to the couple’s infertility.

 It is generally recommended that you have an infertility evaluation after you have tried unsuccessfully to become pregnant for 12 months or more.
-In cases, where the female partner is over 35, it is recommended that you have an infertility evaluation after six months of unprotected sex.
+In cases where the female partner is over 35, it is recommended that you have an infertility evaluation after six months of unprotected sex.
 The infertility evaluation will determine the reasons you have been unable to conceive so that a treatment plan can be developed.

 The Basic Infertility Workup